microsoft/playwright/docs/src/intro-python.md

 ## Record scripts

-Command Line Interface [CLI](./cli.md) can be used to record user interactions and generate Python code.
+[Command line tools](./cli.md) can be used to record user interactions and generate Python code.

 ```bash
 playwright codegen wikipedia.org